1203929/fend-project-memory-game/README.md

 2. Working with Browser Events, knew what happening under the hood when I interact with a website, How to listen browser events and how to respond when they occur.

 3. Performance, writing code that can drastically change website's both content and it's looks.
 Wrote such code which are function and efficient.

+Take a look at this which I hosted with github pages , since It's a complete browser based game no backed required .
+[Memory game](https://1203929.github.io/udacity-memorygame/) .